Common Skin Lesions & Removal Options

 Not all lesions with these features are cancerous.
 Each mole is carefully evaluated, and the most appropriate next steps are determined based on your individual assessment.

-The only definitive way to completely remove a mole that originates deeper within the skin is surgical excision.
+The only definitive way to completely remove a skin lesion that originates deeper within the skin is surgical excision.
 However, many patients prefer electrocautery or radiofrequency removal for cosmetic improvement with minimal downtime.

 At Shine MD, we tailor every treatment based on the type of lesion, your skin type, and your cosmetic goals to ensure the best possible outcome.